List of Bad Girls characters: Snowball Merriman

-Snowball Merriman is a woman who enters the prison with an American accent who convinces the prisoners that she is a Hollywood actress.
+"Snowball" Merriman is a woman who enters the prison with an American accent who convinces the prisoners that she is a Hollywood actress.
 Yvonne discovers that she is a pornstar, and Snowball dates Yvonne's son Ritchie.
 She plants a bomb in the prison in order to escape, but is caught at the gate by Karen.
 The bomb has devastating effects: Barbara goes deaf and Shaz dies.
 As a result of the bomb, Snowball becomes the most hated prisoner ever, with Saunders, Johnston, and Tina giving her a raw chicken for dinner.
-Snowball has her hair set on fire by Denny and Shell.
+Snowball has her hair set on fire by Denny and Top Dog Shell Dockley.
 She holds Karen at gunpoint in an attempt to escape.
 She attempts to shoot Karen outside, but accidentally shoots and paralyses Ritchie She is sent back to prison and eats her raw food to be sent to a hospital.
 She is caught after trying to escape again.
 Ritchie visits her, and they agree on a suicide pact to overdose on pills, Ritchie dies, but Snowball does not.
 She hangs herself in front of G Wing.